morgangreenwalt/hangman-js/README.md

 Hangman Game
 -------

-Hangman game.
+An interactive Hangman game.
 Come guess types of music!

 Technologies used:
 1. Vanilla Javascript